David Ayres

-David Ayres (/ɛərz/; born August 12, 1977) is a Canadian former professional ice hockey goaltender and current head coach of the Port Perry Lumberjacks of the Provincial Junior Hockey League.
-Ayres is also the oldest NHL goaltender to win his regular season debut.
+David Ayres (/ɛərz/; born August 12, 1977) is a Canadian former professional ice hockey goaltender and former head coach of the Port Perry Lumberjacks of the Provincial Junior Hockey League.

-While working as a building operator for the Toronto Maple Leafs, Ayres became the Carolina Hurricanes' emergency goaltender during a 2020 game against the Maple Leafs.
-Despite having never played in the NHL before and being 42 years of age, he and Carolina emerged victorious.
-While the media widely reported that Ayres was the first emergency backup goaltender to record a National Hockey League (NHL) win, several amateur goaltenders did so in the days before teams carried two goaltenders, including Bill Dickie in 1942, André Binette in 1955 and Len Broderick in 1957.
+While working as a building operator and Zamboni driver for the Toronto Marlies, Ayres became the Carolina Hurricanes' emergency back-up goaltender (EBUG) during a 2020 game against the Toronto Maple Leafs, which the Hurricanes won.
+Ayres is the only EBUG in NHL history to enter a game as a substitute and be credited with a win.
+Ayres is also the oldest NHL goaltender to win his regular-season debut, at age 42.

 Early and personal life

 Ayres is a native of Whitby, Ontario, and grew up playing youth ice hockey and attending hockey camps in the town.
 His late father, Bob, and his brother, Chris, were also goaltenders.
 He became ill and required a kidney transplant (donated by his mother, Mary) in 2004.
 In 2017, Ayres married his wife, Sarah.
-In a social media post in 2022, Sarah announced that they have separated.
+In a social media post in 2022, Sarah announced that they have separated and filed for divorce.

 Ayres worked as a building operator at Ricoh Coliseum (now Coca-Cola Coliseum) in Toronto, which is the home arena for the Toronto Marlies, the American Hockey League farm team of the Toronto Maple Leafs.
 His job responsibilities occasionally included maintenance and operating an ice resurfacer, which gave him the "Zamboni driver" moniker used in news articles about his NHL debut.
 The Marlies equipment man found out he was a goalie and coach, so head coach Sheldon Keefe started using him as a goaltender at practice when an extra man was needed, as did the Maple Leafs.